announced on Tuesday that it has entered a settlement agreement with the U.S. government over land rights at the foot of King Street.

-At issue was the 1973 suit filed by United States against 34 Alexandria "riparian owners" to take the property for a public walkway.
+At issue was the against 34 Alexandria "riparian owners" to take the property for a public walkway.
 In this case, a riparian owner is someone who owns land along the Potomac River.

 The boat club and three other defendants disagreed while the remainder settled.

 The ODBC had filed a motion for summary judgment, which the United States District Court granted in August 2009, finding in favor of the ODBC.